-Lufthansa says is seeking 9 billion euro bailout
+Lufthansa seeking 9 billion euro bailout

 Last month Reuters reported that the airline group was seeking a 9 billion euro rescue package after travel bans grounded 700 of its aircraft, leading to a 99% drop in passenger numbers.

-Reporting by Edward Taylor; Editing by Arno Schuetze and Madeline Chambers
+Reporting by Edward Taylor; Editing by Arno Schuetze, Madeline Chambers